The Ultimate Guide to Houston's Free Museums

 Whether you're looking for art, classes and workshops, history, architecture tours, music, theater, and/or food from the wide range of Asian cultures, this is the place to be.
 Asia Society Texas Center always has something exciting going on, including two permanent exhibitions and an ongoing series of temporary ones.

-The exhibition spaces are free all day every Thursday, though special events and other add-ons may require payment.
+The exhibition spaces are free every Thursday, though special events and other add-ons may involve a fee.

 Buffalo Soldiers National Museum